Portal München Betriebs-GmbH & Co. KG, Fraunhoferstraße 6, 80469 Munich, Germany, info(at)portalmuenchen.de

 You can also contact us by phone or e-mail.
 In addition, contact forms are available for ordering subscriptions and tickets for the concerts for children and young people, and for the ticket exchange.

-We use your personal data for the provision of this website and your communication with us based on our legitimate interest.
+We use your personal data for the provision of this website and your communication with us on the basis of our legitimate interest.
 For the provision of this website, we must process certain personal data for technical reasons (e.g. the IP address).
 For your communication with us, it is necessary that we handle the personal data mentioned above.

 Within the scope of the necessary balancing of interests, we have weighed your interest in the respective secrecy of your personal data and our interests in the provision of this website and the establishment of contact with each other.
 Your interest in confidentiality withdraws in both cases.
 Otherwise we would not be able to provide this website to you.